Taking on a new employee

 Here are some options and associated considerations:

 - Weekly.
 Many employees prefer getting paid weekly because it is the best alignment of work and earnings and can best match an employee’s cash flow needs.
 It is quite usual to find hourly workers paid weekly – usually on a Friday.
-On the other hand, as you may have to submit information to HMRC every time you pay your employee, it could mean you spend a lot of time on payroll administration.
+On the other hand, as you will probably have to submit information to HMRC every time you pay your employee if you are an online filer, it could mean you spend a lot of time on payroll administration (and there are potentially more chances that an error might be made).

 - Monthly.
-A monthly pay period means that you only have to run payroll and submit information to HMRC once per month.
+If you are an online filer, a monthly pay period means that you only have to run payroll and submit information to HMRC once per month.
 It is a simple system which helps everybody involved avoid problems with things like ‘week 53’ payments – see below.
-However, it can put a financial strain on employees, as they only get paid once per month (this will usually be on the last working day of the month).
+However, it can put a financial strain on employees, as they only get paid once per month (this will often be on the last working day of the month).

 - 4-weekly.
 As many direct payments are received on a 4 weekly basis, a 4 weekly pay period can help care and support employers manage their budget more easily.
 However it does not coincide with a calendar month, which can confuse employees.